Jmo-101/automate_tf_bankapp/README.md

 - `git add .`: Adds all files to be staged for commit.
 - `git commit -m "[commit_message]"`: Commits the staged changes with an appropriate message.
 - `git push origin [branch_name]`: Pushes the changes to the remote repository.

+## Databases

+To enhance security and minimize the risk of breaches, I utilized Amazon Web Services' managed database service known as Amazon RDS (Relational Database Service).
+Instead of having aech application have its own dedicated database within their own instance we used RDS.
+This approach allowed me to store data from all of the applications, irrespective of their region.
+Each RDS instance was housed within its own security group, ensuring isolation and security.

+To access the databases from our applications, I included the respective database endpoint in our `database`, `load_data`, and `app` files.

+## Jenkins Integration

+### Jenkinsfile Automation

+I implemented a Jenkins pipeline (Jenkinsfile) to automate the deployment process.
+The pipeline consisted of stages that consisted of  `terraform init`, `terraform plan` and `terraform apply`.

+### Terraform Integration

+Within the Jenkinsfile, stages were added to interact with Terraform scripts (`initTerraform`).
+These Terraform scripts were designed to create instances in both the east and west regions of AWS.
+The scripts also included necessary user data configurations, ensuring that the instances were provisioned with all required dependencies for deploying my applications.

+To enable Jenkins to interact with AWS and deploy the applications, AWS credentials were configured within the Jenkins manager.
+These credentials were used by Jenkins during the execution of the Terraform scripts.

+The pipeline successfully executed a multibranch pipeline, automating the deployment process for our applications.

+## Applications

+### Load Balancers

+To optimize my infrastructure and enhance fault tolerance, load balancers were implemented for each regional instance.
+These load balancers were configured to distribute incoming traffic evenly between the two instances within each region.
+This load balancing strategy not only optimized resource utilization but also improved the reliability and availability of our applications.